quantumRatio/quantumRatio.github.io/index.md

 ### Our Solutions

-Currently we are building solutions for the fintech, biotech, and computer security.
+Currently we are building solutions for the fintech, biotech, atmospheric science, and computer security.

 In the past we have developed open source algorithms for qsharp, scipy, and REALOP.